arturolei/User-Interface/README.md

 # User Interface Project: Great Idea Web Page

+*I've removed some of the unnecessary text in an attempt to make this more of a checklist of features and my own annotations in italics*

 Being able to create a user interface from scratch based on a design file is considered a basic necessity for front end developers.
 We will be building a single page website using HTML and CSS.

 Given this [design file](design-files/desktop.jpg), use HTML and CSS to build the web page layout.
 Remember, you can only use `display:inline-block` and box model CSS properties for this project. **Note: you are NOT permitted to use Flexbox or CSS Grid.
 This is an exercise in basic layout techniques.**

 **Lambda Life Tip:** Use the code from your instructor's demonstration to help you tackle the objectives.

-## To Get Started
+## To Get Started, X = Done

 * Fork / Clone this project into a directory on your machine.
+X

-* Open the code with your preferred integrated development environment (IDE).
+* Open the code with your preferred integrated development environment (IDE). (*Is Atom okay?
+It's not IDE but okay*)

 * Start on the objectives